geeliette/ist-dbm1/README.md

 To insert the data into the entities table from the raw data table.

 ---
+### Transaction Script

+Do not run the transaction script for testing, as it is only useful for future insertion of data.

 ## 4. Configuring the Database Connection (db.py)